Pakistan women's cricket team in the West Indies in 2021

 The Pakistan women's cricket team toured the West Indies to play the West Indies women's cricket team in June and July 2021.
 The tour consisted of three Women's Twenty20 International (WT20I) and five Women's One Day International (WODI) matches.

 The respective A teams also played three 20-over and three limited overs matches against each other, with the WT20I and 20-over matches played as double-headers.
 It was the first ever bilateral A team series by the two teams.
-The 50-over matches were used as preparation for the 2021 Women's Cricket World Cup Qualifier.
+The 50-over matches were used as preparation for the 2021 Women's Cricket World Cup Qualifier held in Zimbabwe in November and December 2021.

-In the opening match of the series, Nida Dar became the first bowler, male of female, to take 100 wickets in T20I cricket for Pakistan.
+In the opening match of the series, Nida Dar two wickets for 15 runs made her the first bowler, male of female, to take 100 wickets in T20I cricket for Pakistan.

-On 2 July 2021, during the second WT20I match, West Indies players Chinelle Henry and Chedean Nation collapsed on the field in a space of ten minutes, at the Coolidge Cricket Ground in Antigua.
-Both of them were immediately taken to hospital, where they were reported to be conscious and stable.
+On 2 July 2021, during the second WT20I match, West Indies players Chinelle Henry and Chedean Nation collapsed on the field within ten minutes of each other, at the Coolidge Cricket Ground in Antigua.
+Both were immediately taken to hospital, where they were reported to be conscious and stable.
 However, the match continued, with both players replaced by substitutes.
 Both of them recovered and joined the West Indies' squad ahead of the third WT20I.

 Pakistan's A Team won the first two 20-over fixtures, to win the series with a match to spare.
-Conversely, the West Indies won the first two WT20I matches, to also win the series with a game to spare.
+The West Indies won the first two WT20I matches, to also win the series with a game to spare.
 The Pakistan A Team won the third 20-over match by eight wickets, to win the series 3–0.
 The West Indies won the third WT20I match by six wickets, to win the series 3–0.
 The West Indies won the first three WODI matches, to win the series with two games to spare.
 Pakistan A continued their winning streak, with victory in the first two 50-over matches, taking an unassailable series lead.
 Pakistan A won their final match by seven wickets to remain unbeaten across all six of their matches.
-In the final match of the tour, Pakistan beat the West Indies by 22 runs in a rain-affected match, with the West Indies winning the WODI series 3–2.
+Pakistan beat the West Indies by 22 runs in the rain-affected final match of the tour, with the West Indies winning the WODI series 3–2.